 Taking action

-While there is a growing movement within sport to understand, recognise and, where necessary, mitigate against negative long-term effects, it is also clear that a lot more research is needed.
+While there is a growing movement within sport to understand, recognise and, where necessary, mitigate against negative long-term effects, it is also clear a lot more research is needed.
 We recognise this and are working with researchers and institutions to facilitate MND research.

 We have collaborated with charities MND Scotland and My Name’5 Doddie Foundation to fund new research looking into whether traumatic brain injuries can lead to an increase in the risk of developing MND.
 The study, traumatic brain injury and motor neurone disease (T-MND), is led by Professor William Stewart and his team at the University of Glasgow.